CarBarJon/CarBarJon.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master Student

 # Organizations/Affiliations
 organizations:
-- name: "Stanford University"
+- name: "MorenoLab"
-  url: ""
+  url: "morenolab.org"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a genome scientist with an interest in investigating biological, evolutionary, and medical questions using computational and statistical methods from population genetics and genetic epidemiology